polakowo/vectorbt/README.md

 2               2.5  2.0
 ```

-- Look-ahead indicators and label generators
+- Look-ahead indicators and label generators for machine learning
     - Search for local extrema, breakout detection, and more

 ```python-repl